 Although foreign investment in Belarus has increased somewhat recently, this has been marred by international sanctions against the country for its support of Russia in its war against Ukraine.
 The economy is also still largely controlled by the state and perceived as centrally planned, with approximately half of the local population employed by state-controlled companies.

 Russian and Belarusian are the official languages of Belarus.
-Expats will encounter few people able to speak English.
-It's therefore essential that expats living in Belarus make a concerted attempt to learn the local language.
+Expats will encounter few people who are able to speak English.
+It’s therefore essential that expats living in Belarus make a concerted attempt to learn the local language.
 A general knowledge of Cyrillic will also be helpful, as almost all street and public transport signs are written in this script.

 Healthcare in Belarus isn’t up to the standards most expats will be used to, so those needing significant medical treatment will likely need to seek this abroad.
 But for routine treatments or check-ups, expats will discover healthcare to be cheap and easily accessible.